 The general rule of thumb here is it to write like you speak.
 If you’re not a lawyer, don’t act like it.
 Use verbiage your customers can relate to, and feel free to give your return policy some personality.
 So long as it's clear, concise and not open for interpretation, you’re good to go.

 Filling your return policy with complicated language and/or legal jargon will only confuse your customers and lead to an increase in service requests.
-This not only costs time and money, both could’ve easily been saved by having an awesome return policy in place.
+This costs time and money that could have easily been saved by having an awesome return policy in place.

 Stipulate a time frame for returns

 It’s important to let your customers know how long they have to return a product.
-Generally speaking, 15-30 days is standard, and you won’t be doing yourself any favors by accepting returns beyond that time.
+Generally speaking, 15-30 days is standard, although some businesses opt for 90 days.
+Either way, you won’t be doing yourself any favors by accepting returns beyond that time.

 Define the expected condition of returns

-It’s one thing to accept a return if the customer is immediately unhappy with a product or the product is defected.
-It’s quite something different to accept a return if a product has been used, broken or devalued in anyway by the buyer.
+It’s one thing to accept a return if the customer is immediately unhappy with a product or the product is defective.
+It’s quite different to accept a return if a product has been used, broken or devalued in anyway by the buyer.

 When structuring your company's return policy, define the condition a product must be in before a return can be processed.
-If you fail to include this information, customers will attempt to return merchandise in tatters, and if your merchandise is in tatters, how can you expect to re-sell it?
+If you fail to include this information, customers will attempt to return merchandise in condition too poor to be resold.
+In this case, you’ll be forced to take a loss.

 Choose refund or in-store credit

-Customers want to know how you plan to monetarily compensate them before they return a product.
-Many will demand a full refund of their money while others may settle for in-store credit.
+Customers want to know how you plan to compensate them before they return a product.
+Many will demand a full refund while others may settle for in-store credit.
 As an e-store owner, you need to make a choice between the two.

 Disclose any fees associated with returns

-When a shopper wants to return an item they’ve purchased in your store, who will cover the cost of shipping, restocking, etc?
+When a shopper wants to return an item they’ve purchased in your store, who will cover the cost of return shipping, restocking, etc.?
 Things like this need to be clearly defined in your return policy.

-There's nothing worse, from a consumer's perspective, than receiving a product you don't like only to find out that you have to come out of pocket to send it back.
+There's nothing worse, from a consumer's perspective, than receiving a product you don't like only to find out that you have to pay out of pocket to send it back.